OlekZima/PJATK-ASI-2024_Lab-3_s24982/documentation/docs/data_explore.md

 ![Plot with distribution of wage](img/Distribution_of_wage.png)

 !!! note
     The `rownames` feature is missing because it's only represent index of the row.
-Therefore, it is save to drop this feature in this project.
+Therefore, it is safe to drop this feature in this project.